LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-32-DYI-job-tracker-spreadsheet.md

 # Create the spreadsheet (optional)

 You can skip this if you want to build your own.
+Else you can just download my template as provided.
+I am not going to waste your time showing you how to insert data in cells.
+Rather

 ## REFERENCES: